 Hydration is one of the most important things when on the road.
 It can’t be neglected, but it can be tempting to leave the bottles at home because they’re just not easy to carry.

 The Ultimate Direction Ultra Vest 5.0 eliminates that problem.
-It holds up to 1.8 gallons, which should see you through a decent distance.
+It holds up to 3L of liquid in the bladder, and comes with two additional 500ml bottles, which should see you through a decent distance.

 The storage space is impressive.
 You’ll find 6 mesh pockets on the front of the vest, so whether you need to carry car keys, sunglasses, an energy bar, or your phone, you’ll have space.
 Be careful, though – it can be easy to sweat right through the pockets.